CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 ## Retrospective reporting of (probable) cases and deaths
 This section reports instances where large numbers of historical cases or deaths have been reported on a single day.
 These reports cause anomalous spikes in our time series curves.
 When available, we liaise with the appropriate health department and distribute the cases or deaths back over the time series.
 A large proportion of these spikes are due to the release of probable cases or deaths.
+* As reported in [Issue #2704](https://github.com/CSSEGISandData/COVID-19/issues/2704), the state of Michigan released probable cases and probable deaths on June 5th.
+The probable cases and deaths have been distributed over March 12th and June 10th as advised by the Michigan Department of Health and Human Services.
+* As reported in [Issue #2763](https://github.com/CSSEGISandData/COVID-19/issues/2763), the state of New Jersey released probable deaths on June 25th.
+We are actively engaged with stakeholders to determine how to distribute these deaths over time.
+* As reported in [Issue #2789](https://github.com/CSSEGISandData/COVID-19/issues/2789), the state of Delaware released some probable deaths and identified historical confirmed deaths on June 23rd.
+We are actively engaged with stakeholders to determine how to distribute these deaths over time.
+* As reported in [Issue #2722](https://github.com/CSSEGISandData/COVID-19/issues/2722), the country of Chile released 31k cases that had previously been absent from their national counts.
+We are monitoring their data source to see any retrospective corrections to this data.
 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)